WHAT IS SCIENCE

 To make a smart guess to explain the problem.

-The hypothesis needs to be tested based on the evidence collected.
+hypothesis needs to be

-this section involves:
+this section

 3. planning an experiment